felix-u/termato/README.md

 KEYBINDS:
-SPACE	pause or unpause your session s	skip to the next period
+SPACE	pause or unpause your session n	skip to the next period

 OPTIONS:
   -f, --focus <NUM>